Affidavit of Service (Form 6B)

 Common service options include:

-Requesting that your lawyer or legal representative arrange the service
+- Requesting your lawyer or legal representative to arrange the service

 Getting an Affidavit of Service Commissioned

-The Affidavit must be witnessed and signed by someone authorized to administer oaths or affirmations, like a notary public or commissioner of oaths.
+An Affidavit of Service must be commissioned by an authorized official, like a notary public or commissioner of oaths, to be valid.

 Information to Include in Your Affidavit of Service